GrahamDumpleton-abandoned/s2i-ipython-notebook/README.md

 As no user name need be supplied, you technically could link up the IPython cluster with multiple IPython notebook viewer application instances for different users if that made sense for the use case.

-To create an IPython engine cluster which is populated with the contents of a GIT repository, for example, data set files etc, select the ``python-cluster-repository`` template from the UI when adding to an existing project.
+To create an IPython engine cluster which is populated with the contents of a GIT repository, for example, data set files etc, select the ``ipython-cluster-repository`` template from the UI when adding to an existing project.
 You will be presented with the following template parameters.

 ![image](./docs/OpenShiftIPythonClusterRepository.jpg)